triton-inference-server/pytriton/examples/fastertransformer_gpt_multinode/README.md

 1. Downloads source model and tokenizer data
 2. Convert the source model to FasterTransformer format
 3. Load a FasterTransformer model and initialize an environment for it
-4. Start the pytriton server listening on [configured ports](../../docs/deploying_models.md#configuring-triton).
+4. Start the PyTriton server listening on [configured ports](../../docs/deploying_models.md#configuring-triton).

    In this example, the HTTP endpoint will listen on the 8000 port, and thanks to [Docker port publishing](https://docs.docker.com/config/containers/container-networking/#published-ports)